Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Background on facial reduction

 \section{Background on facial reduction}

 In this section, we define our notation, collect basic facts and definitions, and describe faces of the PSD cone.
-We then derive a facial reduction procedure for general conic optimization problems and specialize it to semidefinite programs.
+We then review facial reduction, giving a simple, self-contained derivation of the simplified facial reduction algorithm of \citet{pataki2013simple}.
+We then specialize this algorithm to semidefinite programs.